blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 Transparency
 ------------

-By default, materials in Godot are opaque.
+By default, materials in Blazium are opaque.
 This is fast to render, but it means the material can't be seen through even if you use a transparent texture in the **Albedo > Texture** property (or set **Albedo > Color** to a transparent color).

 To be able to see through a material, the material needs to be made *transparent*.
-Godot offers several transparency modes:
+Blazium offers several transparency modes:

 - **Disabled:** Material is opaque.
 This is the fastest to render, with all rendering features supported.